 1. Work out how big a boot drive you need.

 Everything except your user data will go on the boot drive.
 To work out how much space you need, do this:

 Click on your hard drive and press Apple-I, check how much space is used.
 For me it’s 587 Gig:

 Select your user folder (the onew with a house as an icon – this is where all your documents, music, movies, photos etc are stores) and press Apple-I, it may take a while to calculate it.)
 If you have more than one user, you’ll need to do it for each folder and add them up.
 I only have one user and for me it was 550GB:

 Subtract (b) from (a) to give you the amount needed for your boot drive.

 587GB – 550GB = 37GB.
 I need at least 37GB for all my apps and system software.
-A 40GB drive would just to it – but will fill up fast, plus with an SSD space more room means better operation, so I went for a 64GB drive.
+A 40GB drive looks like it would just to it – but don’t forget your system writes some very big files (upwards of 10GB) for memory swap files so this will fill up fast, plus with an SSD space more room means better operation, so I went for a 64GB drive.
 I ordered a 64GB M4 SSD from Crucial in the USA for US$119 (That was 2011, they now only cost $84).
 Here is a link to Crucial’s SSD page.
 (I get a commission from this link).

 2. Connect the Hard Drive to your mac.

 For a mac pro it simply connects into the spare optical bay slot – no adapters needed, a 30 second operation – see how here.